Students interested in Veterinary School have many options to consider. Here are some frequently asked questions that may be of help.

 What are the requirements to apply?

-Veterinary schools require that the students take the GRE general test before applying.
+Not all Veterinary schools require that the students take the GRE general test before applying, you will have to check the requirements for the school you are interested in applying to.
 Some schools like Oklahoma State require the GRE Biology test.
 Students must have also completed certain major courses to be considered.
 For a list of the contract school class requirements, Read more about application requirements.

 Do I need to work for a veterinarian?